evanphx/eventd-rfc/README.md

 * Supports syslog
 * An ecosystem of existing shippers to get logs into the system

+#### What's wrong with GELF?

+* UDP usage is recommended and is not reliable at the network and application layer
+* Mandates compression per message, increasing processing power per message significantly
+* Forces users into awkward underscore prefixed notation to send structured data (ie, not canonical JSON)
+* Timestamps don't mandate nanosecond precision
+* No reliable transmission of log data
+  * Graylog mentions an HTTP input plugin, but no documentation could be found
+  * Unknown if an HTTP output plugin exists

+#### What's good about GELF?

+* Lots of libraries, makes application integration easy
+* Native structured logging mechanism
+* An ecosystem of plugins support various transports

 ### Desired Features

 #### Reliable Delivery